 Sunday, July 8th

-Family Social at the Community Pavilion on Main Street - Sunday 11am to 4pm
+Community Pavilion on Main Street - Sunday 10:30PM to 4PM

 Festival's Final Day

 Join the Washington family of churches as we come together to celebrate a dramatic presentation of the religious history of Washington County at the Community Pavilion on Main Street.
 The music starts at 10:30AM.
 This unique historical re-enactment will begin at 11AM.

 The 18th century church will come alive through a live theatrical performance, conducted in such a way to capture the authenticity and power that was the church of the late 1700’s.
 The preaching and music will reflect the robust faith of the era.
 In the words of the Rev. I.N.
 Hays who spoke during the Centennial Celebration of the Founding of Washington County in 1881 on its Religious History.
 “This county was brought into existence in the midst of revival… In this, beyond everything else do we find the most distinguishing feature of our history… Washington County would not be Washington County without her grand and sublime religious History.”

 The churches of Washington County during the Whiskey Rebellion were as divided as the population.
 As a place of worship and a community gathering place they welcomed both those loyal to the federal government and the whiskey rebels, but not necessarily at the same time or place.
 This resulted in a desperate time of prayer and reflection to reunite the church and the community as it had been prior to the Whiskey Rebellion.